 For an expensive, yet quality meal, go to Alexander’s or The Regency Room, located inside the Historic Hotel Roanoke & Conference Center – don’t miss their signature dishes – peanut soup and spoonbread.

-Seeing a lot of stars in Roanoke?
+Seeing a lot of stars in Roanoke, Virginia?
 Roanoke is known as ‘The Star City of the South’ and boasts a 100 foot neon star at the top of Mill Mountain that can be seen for 60 miles.

-Roanoke Mountain offers great views of the Blue Ridge Parkway and is the best place to watch or experience all four seasons.
+Roanoke Mountain offers great views of Virginia’s Blue Ridge Parkway and is the best place to watch or experience all four seasons.

 In Roanoke outdoor enthusiasts will want to hike, walk or bike miles of trails on Carvin’s Cove, the Roanoke River Greenway and the Appalachian Trail.